Aura Identity Theft Protection Review 2023: More Than Just Identity Protection

 Aura features

-One of the things we liked about Aura is that it offers a well-rounded approach to protecting your identity and monitoring your credit.
+We like that Aura offers a well-rounded approach to protecting your identity and monitoring your credit.
 Not only does it monitor your credit report, but it also offers tools to help you avoid identity theft before it happens, such as a virtual private network (VPN) and antivirus protection.
 Aura also gives you online storage, a password manager, and an ad blocker.

 Aura credit monitoring

 Credit monitoring is one of the most important aspects of identity theft protection.
-Without timely and accurate monitoring, someone could use your Social Security number and credit profile to steal your identity for months before you find out.
+Without timely and accurate monitoring, someone could use your SSN and credit profile to steal your identity for months before you find out.

-Aura monitors all three credit bureaus, including TransUnion, Experian, and Equifax, so you get the most accurate and fastest alerts if hackers open any new credit card or bank accounts in your name or use your credit to open a new loan.
+Aura monitors all three credit bureaus, TransUnion, Experian, and Equifax, so you get the most accurate and fastest alerts if hackers open any new credit card or bank accounts in your name or use your credit to open a new loan.
+With Aura, you can request your credit report annually from each of the three credit bureaus, no matter what tier you purchase.

 Credit reports and credit scores